Building a unified plan for nicotine cessation, prevention, and chronic disease reduction

 Key priorities include:

-The primary output of the Ontario Nicotine Action Table is the Ontario Nicotine Action Plan, a unified provincial framework that outlines shared priorities and actionable solutions to prevent and reduce nicotine use.
+The primary output of the Ontario Nicotine Action Table is the Ontario Stakeholder Nicotine Action Plan, Ontario’s shared framework for coordinated action on tobacco and nicotine prevention, cessation, health equity, community leadership, accountability, and system improvement.

 The Action Plan was developed through a collaborative and evidence- informed process involving structured planning sessions, targeted consultations, iterative surveys, and consensus-based decision making with partners across the province.